You’ll have to pay penalties if you don’t file your accounts with Companies House or tax return with HM Revenue and Customs (HMRC) by the deadline.

 ||Another 10% of any unpaid tax

-If your returns are late 3 times in a row, the £100 penalties are increased to £500 each.
+If your returns are late 3 years in a row, the £100 penalties are increased to £500 each.

 If your Company Tax Return is 6 months late, HMRC will write telling you how much Corporation Tax they think you must pay.
 This is called a ‘tax determination’.
 You can’t appeal against it.